 Customers routinely email Cubicarbon to inquire about tubing materials.
-We tell them that we carry both carbon fiber tubing (carbon fiber products are our mainly products) and fiberglass tubing, then ask which material they prefer.
+We tell them that we carry both carbon fiber tubing (carbon fiber products are our main products) and fiberglass tubing, then ask which material they prefer.
 Most already know what they want when they call, but how about you?
 Do you know the difference between carbon fiber and fiberglass?
 And do you know whether one is better than the other?

 Fiberglass is definitely the older of the two materials.
 Its Created by melting glass and extruding it under high pressure, then combining the resulting strands of material with an epoxy resin to create what is known as fiber-reinforced plastic (FRP).